tfarirayi1/tgf/README.md

 * ViewComponentC.js

 ### Shell.js
 #### philosophy
-> *a web application consists of resources.  resources are found at a location using their address/endpoint*
+* a web application consists of resources.
+* resources are found at a location using their address/endpoint.
 #### description
 * provides user authentication
 * provides a way of displaying the resources at current location